the-turing-way/the-turing-way/book/content/reproducible_environments/01/options.md

 There are a number of ways of capturing computational environments.
 The major ones covered in this chapter will be package management systems, Binder, virtual machines, and containers.
 Each have their own pros and cons, and which is the most appropriate for you will depend on the nature of your project.

-These can be broadly split into two categories: those that capture only the software and its versions used in an environment (package management systems), and those that replicate an entire computational environment including the operating system, customised settings etc. (virtual machines, containers).
+These can be broadly split into two categories: those that capture only the software and its versions used in an environment (package management systems), and those that replicate an entire computational environment including the operating system and customised settings (virtual machines and containers).

 Another way these can be split is by how the reproduced research is presented to the reproducer.
 Using Binder or a virtual machine creates a much more graphical, GUI-type result, whereas the outputs of containers and package management systems are more easily interacted with via the command line.